 ii.
 “The law prohibited the substitution of another animal sacrifice for that which had been vowed (Leviticus 27:10); and the psalm uses the same word for ‘changeth,’ with evident allusion to the prohibition, which must therefore have been known to the psalmist.”
 (Maclaren)

 c.
-He who does not put out his money at usury, nor does he take a bribe against the innocent: David described the man who is concerned to live a righteous life when it comes to money.
-Many people who would be considered godly in other areas of their life still have not decided to use their money in a way that honors God and shows love and care to others.
+He who does not put out his money at usury, nor does he take a bribe against the innocent: David described the man who wants to live a righteous life when it comes to money.
+Many people who would be considered godly in other areas of their lives still have not decided to use their money in a way that honors God and shows love and care to others.

 i.
 Usury “is condemned in the Bible, not in general (cf. Deuteronomy 23:20; Matthew 25:27) but in the context of trading on a brother’s misfortunes, as a comparison between Deuteronomy 23:19 and Leviticus 25:35-38 makes clear.”
 (Kidner)

 iii.
 It is easy – and proper – to look at this list and see where we fall short.
-Yet seeing our sin in this Psalm should drive us to Jesus.
-We see this whole Psalm through the grid of the New Covenant; we see Jesus as having perfectly fulfilled the requirements of the law and the standards of this Psalm.
-We see that by faith His obedience is accounted as ours, and that we are being transformed into His image so that the fulfillment of this Psalm should more and more mark our life.
+Yet seeing our sin in this psalm should drive us to Jesus.
+We see this whole psalm through the grid of the New Covenant; we see Jesus as having perfectly fulfilled the requirements of the law and the standards of this psalm.
+We see that by faith His obedience is accounted as ours, and that we are being transformed into His image, thus the fulfillment of this psalm should more and more mark our life.

 3. (5b) The blessing that comes from this character.